 The tissue in front of and below the ear may become swollen and tender.
 There's often a lot of earwax and skin debris in the ear canal.
 More severe bacterial infection sometimes causes yellowish pus to drain out.
 This may have an unpleasant smell.
 Fungal infections can create a grey-white pus.

 Pus, wax, and skin debris may block sound waves from reaching the eardrum, causing temporary reduced hearing.
 This isn't a sign of ear damage.
 Generally, you don't need to worry about the infection spreading to the middle or inner ear, as the eardrum won't let fungus and bacteria to pass through.
 The middle ear is usually only infected through the tubes that connect it to the throat (the Eustachian tubes).
 The eardrum itself is not as delicate as most people think.

 Complications of outer ear infections are extremely rare, except in people with diabetes or with weakened immune systems.
 One of the ear's main ways of defending against bacteria is the acidity of earwax.
 Unfortunately, earwax in people with diabetes is often quite alkaline.
 A low level of acid in earwax encourages particularly severe infections that can spread into the surrounding bone.
-This is called malignant otitis externa.
+This is called malignant otitis externa or necrotizing otitis externa.